- Teaches students:

 While in Malaysia, I had the opportunity to teach English for Business at University Malaysia Kelantan (UMK); the only entrepreneurship university in Malaysia.
 I also worked on curriculum development, facilitated over 100 workshops throughout six countries in Southeast Asia, trained teachers, coached Ministry of Education officials, and supported the U.S. Embassy’s English ACCESS Microscholarship program.
 During my time in Malaysia, I started the edcamp “unconference” movement in Kuala Lumpur, presented at regional TESOL conferences, and won Gold for “Best Workshop” at the International Conference on English Language Teaching (ICELT).
 In 20 months, I taught 3,006 students and trained 2,940 teachers in the East Asia and Pacific region.
-This year, I taught at Irvine Valley College, helping adult-ESL students develop the language skills they need in order to thrive in the United States.
+Last year, I taught at Irvine Valley College, helping adult-ESL students develop the language skills they need in order to thrive in the United States.